 A quality match here with great workers.

-There was a lot of creative spots here but at times, the match seemed slightly clunky at times.
+There were a lot of creative spots here but at times, the match seemed slightly clunky.
 Traditionally, with these types of matches, you see one of the participants out of the ring to let the others work but you saw at times they tried to get all three in the action at once.
 Usually, it is not a bad thing and it could work but it did not mesh well here.

 Still, the action was good and the crowd loved the match.
 Credit to all three guys putting on a show here for NXT’s mid-card title.
 Dream’s victory here is interesting as I believed he is ready to step into the main event picture.
 It’ll be interesting to see what happens with Dream as well as Dunne and Strong.